How To Store Cryptocurrency Safely in 2022

 - Don't keep cryptocurrency in exchange for a prolonged period or longer than necessary.

-- If you go for a hardware wallet, choose a pin code which is hard to guess, and never put your 24-word recovery sheet online.
+- If you go for a hardware wallet, choose a pin code that is hard to guess, and never put your 24-word recovery sheet online.

 - Trust only what you see on your hardware wallet screen and verify all the information on the device.